vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - Configure the firewalls on all ESXi hosts to permit VCH deployment.
 For information about how to configure the firewalls on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.html).
 - Go to the interactive VCH installer at https://<i>vic_appliance_address</i>:1337 and deploy a demo VCH.
 For information about how to use the interactive VCH installer, see [Deploy a Virtual Container Host Interactively](deploy_demo_vch.html).
 - Use `vic-machine` to deploy production VCHs.
 For information about deploying VCHs with `vic-machine`, see [Deploying Virtual Container Hosts with `vic-machine`](deploy_vch.md).
-- Download the vSphere Container Cluster Manager binaries bundle, `vic-adm-platform-dev.tar.gz`, from the file server.
-Unpack the bundle and start deploying container clusters.
-For information about deploying container clusters, see [Deploy a Kubernetes Cluster](deploy_kubernetes_cluster.html).
 - Log in to vSphere Integrated Containers Management Portal at https://<i>vic_appliance_address</i>:8282.
 For information about how to use vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md).

 You can reconfigure the appliance after deployment by editing the settings of the appliance VM.
 For information about reconfiguring the appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.html).